sony/flutter-embedded-linux/meta-flutter/README.md

 ## Setup environment
 There are two ways to build using Yocto.
 One is a build using bitbake and the other is a build using Yocto SDK.
-Please set up the build environment for its use.

 ### Building Yocto Image
 Downloading the Poky and meta-clang, meta-flutter source code :